 #3 Clifton Gardens, Mosman

-Another dog-friendly beach in the large suburb of Mosman is located at Clifton Gardens Reserve, also known as Chowder Bay.
+Another dog-friendly beach in Mosman is located at Clifton Gardens Reserve, also known as Chowder Bay.

 As specified on this website, dogs are only permitted off-leash on the beach and in the water to the east of the Clifton Gardens jetty.
 They are only permitted on the beach on weekdays, either before 9am or after 4pm in winter.
 During daylight savings over the summer, they are only allowed on the beach before 9am or after 6pm.